harendra-kumar/concise-haskell/abstraction-and-composition.rst

 -----------

 Abstraction is applied to both data and type spaces.
 The most basic abstraction is function.
+In fact, any abstraction can in general be equated with a function or mapping.

 Functions are further abstracted using parametric and ad-hoc polymorphism.
 Typeclasses and type families provide facilities to implement ad-hoc polymorphism in Haskell.

 The fundamentals of abstraction are studied formally in a branch of mathematics called `lambda calculus`.
 Abstraction facilities in Haskell are discussed in detail in XYZ.

+`Abstraction vs Performance:` An abstraction is also an indirection in terms of implementation.
+An indirection creates a performance overhead when the indirection is a runtime indirection and not just compile time.
+For example a function creates an indirection of a function call.
+A data constructor creates a layer of indirection.
+A free monad creates another layer of indirection compared to a monad.

+However, we should note that performance impacts are not always intuitive or easily quantified.
+In a given scenario performance may not be important or the impact may not be significant because of the 80/20 rule.

 Composition
 -----------

+Composition or fold combines multiple things of the same type resulting in a single final value.
+The binary operation we need to fold must have:

+f :: a -> a -> a  -- dissolves a into a
+f :: a -> b -> a  -- dissolves b into a
+f :: a -> b -> b  -- dissolves a into b

+What happens if we do not have the identity element?

+5+0 = 5
+5*1 = 5

 We differentiate composition into two basic forms i.e. combine & fold.
 Combining allows you to combine two values using a binary operation.
 Combining